muellerlab/agri-fly/README.md

 # agri-fly
 AIFS simulator for flight in agricultural enthronement.
-Based on code from HiPeRLab, Helios and AirSim
+Based on code from HiPeRLab, Helios and AirSim.